Bernie Sanders' 'Medicare for all' bill estimated to cost $32.6T, new study says

 According to the report, the legislation’s federal health care commitments would reach approximately 10.7 of GDP by 2022, and rise to nearly 12.7 percent of GDP by 2031.

-But the study, conducted senior research strategist Charles Blahous, said that those estimates were on the “conservative” side.
+But the study, conducted by senior research strategist Charles Blahous, said that those estimates were on the “conservative” side.

 Sanders’ plan builds on Medicare, the insurance program for seniors.
 The proposal would require all U.S. residents be covered with no copays and deductibles for medical services.
 The insurance industry would be regulated to play a minor role in the system.